vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 overall transaction data, and in this case it cannot be manipulated.

-For redeem case, the only required witness to spend the covenant-locked input is the signature from the Sponsor.
+For redeem case, the only required witness to spend the covenant-locked input is the signature from the sponsor.
 Other entities cannot manipulate this witness.

 For liquidation case, the values of :m:`P_{cur}` and :m:`t_{sig}` can be swapped in the broadcasted transaction, as long as there is the valid signature from the Oracle that attests to these other values.